-3.1 Who is Responsible for overseeing your Sanctions Obligations?
+3.1 Who is Responsible for overseeing your Sanctions Obligations

 The Governor is responsible for administering the financial sanctions.
 However, under Sanctions Orders the Governor may delegate or authorise the delegation of any of his or her functions under the Order, to any person or class or description of persons which he approves.
+Administratively, the Governor undertakes that responsible with the assistance of the Attorney General's Chambers.